Ok here’s the truth of it.

 Of the two companies available, Aetna is less expensive.
 It’s not by much, but they do cost less.

-For that reason, all these burial life quotes are from Aetna.
+For that reason, all these final expense life insurance quotes are from Aetna.
 They will always be cheaper.

 Please keep in mind the following as you view these quotes: